Transport in Niger

+Transport in Niger primarily consists of roads, most of which are unpaved.
+The state runs one long distance coach service, while other long distance and local routes are run by private companies, using a variety of vehicles.
+Most Nigeriens do not own vehicles.
+Roads are also commonly used by animals pulling wagons.

+Niger has no operating railways within the country, although Niger uses railway lines in Togo and Benin to transport goods from sea ports further inland.
+There are multiple railway stations within the country, but none are currently operational.
+There is a proposal to build a rail connection to Nigeria.

+Niger has several airports, but only two have regular commercial international flights.

 A state-run SNTV coach running between Ouagadougou, Burkina Faso and Niamey, Niger.
-Road transportation is a major form of travel across the huge distances between Niger population centers as most Nigerians do not own vehicles.
+Road transportation is a major form of travel across the huge distances between Niger population centers as most Nigeriens do not own vehicles.

 Horsecarts are a common sight on Niger's roads, like these near Diffa in far south-eastern Niger.

 History

 Niger's transportation system was underdeveloped during the colonial period (1899–1960), mainly dependent on animals, humans, and limited river transport in the far southwest and southeast.
 No railways were built during the colonial era, and roads outside the capital remained unpaved.
 The Niger River is unsuitable for large-scale river transport as it lacks depth for most of the year and is interrupted by rapid speeds in many areas.
 Camel caravan transportation has historically been important in the Sahara desert and Sahel regions, which cover most of northern Niger.
 It is also used in the Sahel area, the home of the capital Niamey.